 - Place all diapers in a sealed bag before putting them in the trash.

 - Close the toilet lid and flush twice after using the toilet.

-- Wash your hands with soap and water after using the toilet.
+- Wash your hands with soap and water for at least 20 seconds after using the toilet.

 - Wash any area of your skin that comes into contact with urine, bowel movements, vomit, or other body fluids.

-- Keep small children and pets from playing in or drinking from the toilet.
+- Keep children and pets from playing in or drinking from the toilet.